-We pride ourselves on all aspects of our workmanship.
-We believe that quality of work is a more important consideration than the speed at which we complete a job.
+Here at Andys Aerials pride ourselves on all aspects of our workmanship.
+Our team believe that quality of work is a more important consideration than the speed at which we complete a job.
 We are not prepared to compromise on quality for the sake of rushing a job.
-For this reason we always devote considerable time and effort and we will sometimes go to extraordinary lengths to run cables so they are not visible.
+We always devote considerable time and effort and we will sometimes go to extraordinary lengths to run cables so they are not visible.

 Although this is not always possible, we will always endeavour to achieve the best aesthetic result.
-If we have no alternative but to run a cable so that it is visible we always ensure that it runs in a straight line, that it is clipped at every fifth brick course, which keeps the tacks at equal distance, and we even dot the nail heads with a marker pen so that they blend in more with their surroundings.
-Finally we always choose the best match cable colour to that of the background colour on which it is being run.
+If we have no alternative but to run a cable so that it is visible; we always ensure that it runs in a straight line.
+That it is clipped at every fifth brick course, which keeps the tacks at equal distance.
+Also we even dot the nail heads, with a marker pen so that they blend in more with their surroundings.
+Finally we always choose the best cable colour to that of the background colour on which the cable is being run.

-Some might suggest that this is slightly obsessive compulsive, but the pride that we take in our work is devoted to even the smallest details.
-We are acutely aware of the detrimental effect of badly laid cable to the external aesthetics of a property, which is why we pay that extra attention to those small details.
+Some might suggest that this is slightly obsessive compulsive, but the pride that we take in our work.
+Always devoted to even the smallest details.
+We are acutely aware of the detrimental effect of badly laid cable to the external aesthetics of a property.
+Knowing we need to pay that extra attention to those small details.

-We also ensure that our aerials are taped with the spacing kept at regular and equal intervals down the whole length of the pole ensuring a more aesthetically pleasing appearance.
+We also ensure that our aerials straight and are taped, with the spacing kept at regular and equal intervals.
+Whilst going down the whole length of the pole ensuring a more aesthetically pleasing appearance.
 We are also careful that our Aerials are always sat straight and vertical.
 The aesthetic appearance of our work is always of paramount importance to us.

 Shouldn’t all installations be this way?
 There’s nothing wrong with being a little obsessive compulsive when it comes to aerial and satellite installations.